tigerfarm/notifyweb/READMEandroid.md

-# Twilio Notify Android Quickstart Noties
+# Twilio Notify Android Quickstart Notes

 Following is the Android code that is similar to the notification web application.